UchidaMizuki/jpgrid/README.en.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />

-### Generation of Grid Square Codes from character strings or numbers
+### Generation of grid square codes from character strings or numbers

-Use `parse_grid()` to generate Grid Square Codes from strings or numbers.
+Use `parse_grid()` to generate grid square codes from strings or numbers.

 - Specify the grid size as `grid_size = "80km"`.